buildkite/docs/pages/apis/rest_api/builds.md

 ]
 ```

+> 📘 Webhook URL
+> The response only includes a webhook URL in `pipeline.provider.webhook_url` if the user has edit permissions for the pipeline.
+Otherwise, the field returns with an empty string.

 Optional [query string parameters](/docs/api#query-string-parameters):

 <%= render_markdown partial: 'apis/rest_api/builds_list_query_strings' %>

 Required scope: `read_builds`

-Note: `pipeline.provider.webhook_url` value is only returned if the user has edit permissions for the pipeline.

 Success response: `200 OK`